jkoshy01/Pandas-Challenge-/README.md

 Heroes of Pymoli Challenge

 After a lot of hard work in the data, you've landed a job as Lead Analyst for an independent gaming company.
 In this task You've been selected to analyze the data for their most recent fantasy game called Heroes of Pymoli.
-Like many others games, this game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
-As a first task, the company would like you to generate a report that breaks down the game's purchasing data into meaningful insights.
+Like many others games, this game is free to play,  the players are encouraged to purchase optional items that will enhance their playing experience.
+As a first task, the company would like you to generate a analysis that will breaks down the game's purchasing data into meaningful insights.

-Your final report should include each of the following:
+Your final analysis should include each of the following:

   Player Count